dyndle/dyndle-web/docusaurus/docs/404-Search.md

 `@Html.RenderSearchResults(viewName, query)`

-This functions also takes a `viewname`, which can be uses to directly render the result of the query in the specified view.
+This function also takes a `viewname`, which can be used to directly render the result of the query in the specified view.
 This way you can reuse the view in other places in your webapp.

 ### Example query